Shadow Galactica: Sailor Lethe and Sailor Mnemosyne

 They come from the conjoined twin planets Lethe and Mnemosyne, respectively.
 Their planets were small, poor, and plagued by violence and chaos.
 When Galaxia appeared and brought death and ruin, the two had no choice but to follow her in the hopes of someday finding peace.
 Sailor Lethe first introduces herself as the ferryman of the River of Oblivion, trapping Sailor Moon at the bottom.
 She kills Luna, Artemis, and Diana, and attacks Sailor Moon.
 She is stopped by Sailor Mnemosyne, who says that Sailor Moon has been hurt enough.
 Lethe says that Sailor Moon's Sailor Crystal is the cause for all of the wars they are experiencing, and that if it is destroyed, there will be peace.
 Sailor Moon offers her life if it will end the violence.
 Lethe and Mnemosyne are so moved by her self-sacrifice that they realize that whether or not Sailor Moon dies, the war will continue.
 Just as they are about to release the Guardians, Sailor Chi and Sailor Phi appear.
 They call Lethe and Mnemosyne useless fools and take their Sailor Crystals, which kills them.

+In the Cosmos film, Sailors Lethe and Mnemosyne are voiced by Shiori Mikami and Kanae Itō in the original Japanese version and by Risa Mei and Megan Harvey in the English dub, respectively.
 In the musical Le Mouvement Final, Lethe and Mnemosyne do not appear but their roles are taken by Sailors Lead Crow and Aluminum Seiren, respectively.